babaganosch/GameMakerScaffolding/README.md

 ## Rendering
 Instead of directly rendering the application surface to the screen, the application surface is scaled down to fit the style of low-res type of games and is at the end of the draw-pass rendered to a double buffer.
 This double buffer can then be utilized for easy post-fx drawing by just rendering ping-pong style between the two buffers.
 Finally, when all post-fx is rendered, the surface will be rendered upscaled to the screen.
 It is also possible to render this stage through a shader as well, for high-res post-fx.

+A camera is included in the rendering system and easily controllable, and expandable after demand of the user.

 Shader programs are saved as structs, cointaining easy utilization and access to uniforms and samplers.

 ## NotificationSystem